Viktorija-Alexeeva/DE-project/setup_environment.md

 location: europe-west1
 ```

 Now you are ready to reproduce the project.
-Follow instructions of file 'reproduce.md'.
+Follow instructions in file 'reproduce.md'.